llm-factory/RagPanel/README.md

 1. Run `ragpanel-cli --action build --config examples/config/config.yaml` to build index.
 2. Run `ragpanel-cli --action launch --config examples/config/config.yaml` to launch api service.
 3. Send post to server like [post.py](examples/post.py).
 You can run `python examples/post.py` to test.
 4. Run `ragpanel-cli --action dump --config examples/config/config.yaml` to dump your chat history if needed.
+You can see README in [examples](examples) folder for more details.

 ## Web UI
 You can start a webui server to set and test your environment as follows: